SunRice: Riviana Foods

 Riviana Foods is a gourmet food distribution, sales and marketing company owned by SunRice.
 It has the largest share of olives and pickled vegetables in the retail channel in Australia.
 In its grocery business, important brands include Always Fresh, Felhbergs, Admiral, Captain, Riviana and Mahatma.
 Riviana Foods also has a strong presence in the food service sector and an extensive portfolio of brands including Riviana, Menu Master, Garden Supreme and Ocean Supreme.

 Trukai Industries

-Trukai is a rice product packaging, distribution, sales and marketing company that is two-thirds owned by SunRice, with the remaining interest held by the people of Papua New Guinea (PNG) through the Pacific Balanced Fund.
+Trukai is a rice product packaging, distribution, sales and marketing company that is two-thirds owned by SunRice, with the remaining interest held by the people of Papua New Guinea through the Pacific Balanced Fund.

 Registered in 1970 by SunRice, Trukai has a number of well-established brands including Trukai and Roots Rice.
 Trukai's head office and processing base is located in Lae, with a marketing office in Port Moresby and distribution facilities located throughout Papua New Guinea.
 Trukai employs over 1,000 people throughout the country.